Dana Schwartz: Screenwriting

 Schwartz was a staff writer on the Marvel television series She-Hulk: Attorney at Law for Disney+.
-In 2021, she co-wrote Bring It On: Halloween with Rebekah McKendry, the seventh Bring It On movie which is intended to air in 2022.
+In 2021, she co-wrote Bring It On: Cheer or Die with Rebekah McKendry, the seventh Bring It On movie which aired in 2022.

 Books

 And We're Off

 Dana Schwartz has published four books.
 Her first book, a YA novel entitled And We're Off was published in May 2017.
 Seventeen Magazine named it one of the best books of the year, and Vulture listed it as one of the 10 best YA books of 2017.

 Choose Your Own Disaster

 Schwartz's memoir, entitled Choose Your Own Disaster, was released in June 2018.

 The White Man's Guide to White Male Writers of the Western Canon

 A book narrated by the "GuyInYourMFA" Twitter account character, with illustrations by New Yorker cartoonist Jason Adam Katzenstein, was released November 2019.

-Anatomy, A Love Story
+Anatomy: A Love Story

 Schwartz's fourth book, Anatomy, A Love Story, was published on January 18, 2021.
-It was an instant #1 New York Times bestseller, and #1 Indie bestseller.
+It was a #1 New York Times bestseller, and #1 Indie bestseller.